Indemnity Only: Summary

 V. I. Warshawski, a private detective, is employed by a man who calls himself John Thayer to find his son's girlfriend, Anita Hill.
 However, as she begins her search, V.I. almost immediately comes across Peter Thayer, John's son, dead.
-Her investigation takes a definite turn as she discovers ulterior motives for Anita's whereabouts to be found.
-In her search, Warshawski also discovers that the man who claims to be John Thayer turns out to be Andrew McGraw, the father of Anita Hill and a big labor union leader.
-It is later revealed that Anita Hill herself does not exist, that her real name is Anita McGraw, and she had reasons for running after Peter's murder that lead into a case much bigger than murder.
-It is quickly let on that our detective knows too much as she takes a beating from gang member Earl Smeissen early on.
-While Vic attempts to figure out who murdered Peter, she comes across many different roadblocks, including that in the same week, the real John Thayer is also killed, which turns her on to scams and connections in between the Knifegrinders labor union, the Ajax Insurance Company, and the Fort Dearborn Trust.
-Turns out that one of Earl's henchmen was identified at the scene of the crime by a witness.
-She utilizes Peter's younger sister, Jill Thayer, for personal family information and private documentation in her deceased father's office that support Vic's suspicions of insurance fraud, which Peter had first discovered.
-Throughout all this, Vic had been keeping her personal relationship with Ralph Devereaux away from the nonsense, up until the very end when it's discovered that his boss, Yardley Masters, has been not only orchestrating these crimes and frauds, but also even doing some of the killing himself.
-The novel ends in a dramatic scene at Ralph's apartment with Jill being held hostage by the aforementioned gangsters and Yardley trying to strike again.
-Vic, using her expert fighting skills and quick deduction abilities previously demonstrated in the book, averts his attacks and actually counters with life-saving moves for all the innocent people in the room.
-The book ends full circle with Anita finally being reunited with her father, but with a question of forgiveness in the air.
+Her investigation takes a definite turn as she discovers her client may have ulterior motives.
+The man who claims to be John Thayer turns out to be Andrew McGraw, the father of Anita Hill and a big labor union leader.
+It is later revealed that Anita Hill's real name is Anita McGraw, and she had reasons for disappearing after Peter's murder.
+The detective realises she knows too much when she takes a beating from gang member Earl Smeissen.
+While she attempts to figure out who murdered Peter, she meets various roadblocks.
+In the same week, the real John Thayer is also killed, which alerts her on to scams and connections between the Knifegrinders labor union, the Ajax Insurance Company, and the Fort Dearborn Trust.
+She learns that one of Earl's henchmen was identified at the scene of the crime by a witness.
+Peter's younger sister, Jill Thayer, supplies family information and private documentation in her deceased father's office that support V.I.'s suspicions of insurance fraud, which Peter had first discovered.
+Her personal relationship with Ralph Devereaux has been kept separate from her work, until it's discovered that his boss, Yardley Masters, has been not only orchestrating these crimes and frauds, but doing some of the killing himself.
+At Ralph's apartment, Jill is held hostage by the gangsters and Yardley tries to strike again.
+V.I., using her expert fighting skills and powers of quick deduction, averts his attacks and saves the innocent people in the room.
+The book ends with Anita finally reunited with her father, but without a promise of forgiveness.